• USD

 Experiences to Savor

-It might be the gateway to Namibia's top safari destinations, but there are experiences to be savored in and around the city.
+It may be the gateway to Namibia’s top safari regions, but there are memorable experiences to enjoy in and around the city.

 Unplanned Game Viewing